auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/sleep.md

   * Avoid activities too stimulating
   * Avoid blue light, stick to warm colors and consider blue light blocking glasses and night-shifting your screens
 * Eat foods rich in B-vitamins, magnesium, calcium, and iron which will nourish your brain and calm tense muscles
+* Where possible: do not use an alarm but wake up naturally
-* [Practicing meditation](https://www.youtube.com/playlist?list=PL6_3mnHSoqCWN_NKvgf7zxemNQccssUDA) can help you fall asleep by letting go of anxious thoughts
+* [Practicing meditation](https://www.youtube.com/playlist?list=PL6_3mnHSoqCWN_NKvgf7zxemNQccssUDA) can help you fall asleep by letting go of anxious thoughts and relaxing your body
 * Avoid caffeine, a stimulant, 10-12 hours before sleep (for most people it takes that long for their body to break down caffeine) - _I try to cut caffeine after 12pm._
-* Get into a bedtime routine habit
+* Get into a bedtime routine
 * Change your mindset to see **falling asleep is a skill you can get better at with practice**
 * Get a little colder if you can (2-3 degrees Fahrenheit lower) to initiate sleep
 * Use your bed for sleeping only (and sex)

+I had no idea the [average person falls asleep in 10-20 minutes!](https://www.sleep.org/articles/how-long-to-fall-asleep/) I used to take an hour or more.
+Whatever your ability to fall asleep, here's a technique to make it easier.

 ### A Basic Method to Fall Asleep